cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

     > This step will create the database on the cluster using CP4D Console

+This will create a database using many of the default values.
+You can adjust through the process for any resources you wish to change to support your requirements.

+- Login to cpd console
+- From the hamburger menu
+- Data->Databases
+- Create a database
+- Select a database type
+- Next
+- Configure
+  - Provide a database name
+- Next
+- Advance Configuratin
+  - Page size: 16384
+- Next
+- System storage
+  - ocs-storagecluster-cephfs
+- Next
+- User storage
+  - ocs-storagecluster-ceph-rbd
+- Next
+- Backup storage
+  - ocs-storagecluster-cephfs
+- Next
+- Transaction logs storage
+  - ocs-storagecluster-ceph-rbd
+- Next
+- Temporary table spaces storage
+  - ocs-storagecluster-ceph-rbd
+- Next

+The database instance will create.

 ### Exposing DB2OLTP Connection on ROKS VPC Gen2 via Load Balancer

 Sometimes it can be helpful to setup internet access to the DB2 OLTP pod(s) running in OpenShift on IBM Cloud.
 Using your favorite database client you can connect to the database and browse tables, execute queries, etc.